ECMaccoux/redesigned-meme/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+Print Manifest: Prints a list of passengers (either in seat-number order or alphabetical)
+Print Flights: Prints flight numbers in ascending order